 A turning point in his life was a pilgrimage with his friend William Parsons that took a song back to the place it came from.
 A combination of medieval minstrel life, pilgrimage, time travel, nature experience and walking.
 The experience was overwhelmingly positive, and all about the project can be found here: https://wayfaringbritain.com/things-done/hartlake-bridge.

 What Will and Guy had in mind when they set up the “British Pilgrimage Trust”, was a resource for everyone interested in the physical movement through nature, connecting points on a route, such as churches, wells or otherwise special places.
 One of the project’s objectives was the idea that “this is a practice that can bring together people, whatever they believe… I just thought: this is what the world needs.”
 The project achieved, so far, to create a comprehensive resource for everyone interested to connect to other people, exploring beautiful, sometimes “magical” places and finding accommodation in various locations.
 The benefits for mind and body of such a journey are now even more important with the COVID-19 pandemic still on our minds.
 Over the past years, many people rediscovered the fantastic and beautiful landscapes, sites and stories Britain has.
 Guy points out that pilgrimage has many benefits, individually and in your relationships with other people and nature.
 “Walking”, Guy tells me from his own experience, “changes the quality of your conversation and the same for your individual mind.
 It frees it up a bit.”
 Reconnecting to nature and the physical aspect is another important benefit of modern pilgrimage in a daily routine dominated by computers and desk work for many people.
 The beauty in this activity for Guy is that you do not have to complete a task.
 The journey and the experience are the ultimate goal, not a given task.
-Guy argues that “if you know why you are doing something, there is probably no point doing it.
-Or, you know, you probably shouldn’t be doing it at all.
-Because, otherwise, you weren’t discovering something new.”
+Guy argues that “if you know why you are doing it, there is perhaps no point in doing it.
+Perhaps we shouldn’t be doing it at all, but that leads us nowhere, and most of us want to open up to discover something new.”

 I love the legends, mythical stories, and tales of which Britain is so rich.
 So, I have to ask Guy if he believes in the concept of “genius loci” – the spirit or quality inherent in a place.
 Guy tells me that he learned this week “that England has the most continuous, and deepest and richest magical tradition in the world.”
 It is the stories, folklore and mythology that is present in the diverse and rich landscape of this land surrounded by sea.
 “I don’t know where the magic comes from – and some people call it the spirit of a place – no one knows what that is, but people feel it.
 A place can speak to people.”